Bread Dad

 • 1 Cup – One Minute Oatmeal

-• Equipment required for this recipe – Measuring cup & spoons, flexible spatula, oven mitts, cooling rack… and of course, a bread machine!
-Visit our “equipment store” if you are missing anything.
+Equipment Needed – Measuring cup & spoons, soft flexible spatula, oven mitts, cooling rack… and of course, a bread machine!

 Sprinkle Bacon Bits on Top of Dough after Final Kneading Cycle